wjzijderveld/blog/source/_posts/2013-11-16-setup-jackalope-with-mysql.md

 $ composer require symfony/yaml ~2.3
 ~~~

-The next step, is to create your database, and configure Jackalope with the correct transport layer.
+The next step is to create your database and configure Jackalope with the correct transport layer.

 ### Configure jackalope